In this guide on different types of frogs in Nebraska, we’ll look at four of the most common types of frogs you’re likely to see.

 They eat almost any kind of bug that they come across and can sometimes even snack on smaller fish if they’re hungry enough.

-If you want to spot these frogs, keep an eye out at night when they’re more likely to be on land than in water.
+If you want to spot these frogs, watch them at night when they’re more likely to be on land than water.

 The males will make a call that sounds like krawk krawk, so the females don’t make any noise.
-One thing is for sure: If you hear a mink frog calling nearby, there will be plenty more nearby!
+One thing is certain: If you hear a mink frog calling nearby, plenty more will be nearby!

 12. Gray Tree Frog